Svartakatten/svartakatten/README.md

 - Future-Ready Code: Building clean, thoughtful software that is built to last and can easily grow and adapt over time.

-I'm searching for opportunities where I can join a team, tackle hard problems, and keep growing.

 ## **Languages:**
 - **Native:** Swedish
 - **Fluent:** English (Used daily, both written and spoken)